Dr. A. P. J. Abdul Kalam University Institute of Technology

-Dr. APJ Abdul Kalam UIT Jhabua, popularly known as UIT Jhabua, is a public (government) college in Jhabua.
-Madhya Pradesh, India.
+Dr. APJ Abdul Kalam UIT Jhabua, popularly known as UIT Jhabua, is a public (government) college in Jhabua, Madhya Pradesh, India.
 The institution was established by the government of Madhya Pradesh with the name UIT Jhabua.
-It is a constituent institution of Rajiv Gandhi Prodoyogiki Vishwavidyalaya (RGPV), Bhopal, established in 2015.
+It is a constituent institution of Rajiv Gandhi Proudyogiki Vishwavidyalaya (RGPV), Bhopal, established in 2015.

+The institute's campus is located at Village Gadwada, Umari Road, Jhabua, Madhya Pradesh 457661, India.

 History

 To address the growing need for engineering expertise, the government of Madhya Pradesh created UIT Jhabua in 2015.
 The institute initially offered only Bachelor of Engineering (B.E.) and Bachelor of Technology (B.Tech.) in Computer Science, Engineering and Mechanical Engineering.
 The institute has been renamed after former president Dr. APJ Abdul Kalam by the government.

+The institute's current campus is situated at Village Gadwada on Umari Road in Jhabua.